VMware vSphere vs Proxmox: Which is best for your business?

 That said, there is a starting block from which businesses can take their first leaps into virtualisation.
 Two of the most notable market leaders are VMware’s vSphere and Promox – the open source choice.

 It can be difficult to decipher from the marketing materials and product documentation alone what the positives and potential negatives of a product are, but we’ve delved deep into both to make the decision easier.

 What is VMware vSphere?

-The product includes hypervisor software and a management platform.
+The 12-year-old series of products is now in its seventh generation and can simply be described a product that provides hypervisor software and a management platform.
 The Type 1 hypervisor, also known as ESXi, is a bare-metal version that includes the OS kernel.
 It has vCentre server management system, previously known as VirtualCenter, that offers a centralised view across all ESXi hosts.